ohnosequences/scarph/docs/axioms.md

 ### Uses

-There's an obvious use for implementing static query rewriting for a given schema.
+There's an obvious application: implementing static query rewriting for a given schema.
 If there's a particular (atomic) pattern that you *always* want to rewrite to something else, it would be good to have a way of recursing through a particular query and do just that.
 For non-primitive patterns, more care should be taken and a truly recursive solution would be needed.

 In the case of generic axioms, they are also useful for implementations.
 We can provide a set of generic tests which implementations can use for "proving" their correctness.
 This also calls for assuming that the types used in implementations would have an equality for morphisms, which in most cases would have the form of an uncheckable extensional function equality.
 In the Titan case, for example, we are essentially working in spans viewed as the kleisli category of the free commutative monoid monad, with `Iterable[X]`s representing the free commutative monoid on `X`.
 Equality for them is defined by equality in `X` up to reordering; and function equality by extensionality.